-Personal Development is a core part of our Sixth Form curriculum.
-It is a compulsory programme designed to equip students with the necessary skills and positive study habits to successfully manage their workload and the transition from year 11 to Sixth Form.
-All students are required to attend one lesson per fortnight and all sessions are delivered by a member of the KS5 teaching team.
+Life Skills is a core part of our Sixth Form curriculum.
+It is a compulsory programme designed to equip students with knowledge of current affairs, debating skills, study skills and to help them prepare for adult life.
+All students are required to attend one lesson per fortnight and all sessions are delivered by a member of the KS5 tutor team.

-PERSONAL DEVELOPMENT TOPICS
+TOPICS